 Applicants shall submit documentation of having successfully completed practicum experiences in assessment and diagnosis, psychotherapy, consultation and supervision.
 The practicum shall include a minimum of nine graduate semester hours or 15 or more graduate quarter hours or equivalent in appropriate settings to ensure a wide range of supervised training and educational experiences.

-Make sure to uncheck the box that states, “Limit Results to Sites previously used by this School.”
+Note: you may want to uncheck the box that states, “Limit Results to Sites previously used by this School” to provide more options, as well, you can choose a search radius in miles from your zip code.

 This database includes all the active agreements that Walden University has with various field sites for programs throughout the university.
 Walden actively pursues affiliation agreements with new field sites whenever possible, so please contact the appropriate field experience representative for your program to discuss options if your desired field site is not listed here.
 Some field sites may not be appropriate for some programs/specializations and an active agreement between Walden and the field site will not require a site to take on any particular Walden student, as space and programs may be limited.
 You will need to work directly with the field site to ensure their willingness and ability to take you on as a student during the time period that aligns with your course.
 You will also need to complete the application process as required for your program - the presence of an active agreement with a field site does not imply an automatic approval of your field experience plans.